Student-centric advice and objective recommendations

 How many colleges are too many?

 Typically, it’s a good idea to cap your applications at ten.
 Anything beyond ten becomes impractical for a few reasons.
-The cost of applications is the first reason; each application typically costs around $43.
-An application bill of over $430 can be overwhelming, especially if you have to pay to send test scores to each one.
+The cost of applications is the first reason; Most schools charge in the range of $50.00.
+Spending $500 can be overwhelming, especially if you have to pay additional funds to send test scores to each one.

 As a reminder, students often qualify for fee waivers for applications depending on their family’s income status.
 Don’t be scared away by application fees for schools you are genuinely interested in.
 If you can’t find a fee waiver, ask about other ways to apply without a fee.